huibvanstraten/valtimo-portal-libraries/README.md

 Run `npm run test:` plus your library name (e.g. `npm run test:shared`) to execute the unit tests for that specific library while watching for changes.

+## GraphQL

+Run `graphql:generate` to generate TypeScript classes for the various .graphql files throughout the project.
+These can be used through dependency injection.

+Do not forget to run `graphql:schema` first, and run it each time there are updates to your GraphQL endpoint.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).